What are alternative breaks? How are alternative break groups different from other volunteer groups?

 If you’re working with an alternative break group for more than one day (see sample schedule here), the school may want to utilize a work plan or a Memorandum of Understanding (MOU) to guide the planning process.
 The students will do most of the heavy lifting, typically sharing important contact information and goals for the overall experience, while requesting you to include specific information about the volunteer project (i.e. intended project goals and skills required to engage in the work).

-Because alternative break groups prepare for up to a year before arriving to work with your organization, and are often interested in long-term partnerships, it may be possible to utilize the unique time, resources, and skills of alternative break volunteers to build capacity for your organization.
-If capacity building work is possible with your organization, be sure to list this information on the profile and discuss that potential with the program contact.
+Because alternative break groups prepare for up to a year before arriving to work with your organization and are often interested in long-term partnerships, it may be possible to utilize the unique time, resources, and skills of alternative break volunteers to build capacity for your organization.
+If capacity building work is possible with your organization, be sure to list this information on the profile and discuss the potential with the program contact.

 Remember, it is never your responsibility to find work for the alternative break group to do.
 Instead, community organizations are leveraging the time and resources of alternative breakers to “plug them in” where needed.